Mitral valve repair and replacement

 Keyhole Mitral Valve Surgery

-This procedure is a technically demanding procedure for which team at The Keyhole Heart Clinic are recognised leaders.
+This procedure is a technically demanding procedure for which team at The Keyhole Heart Clinic are recognised leaders and the best in their respective fields.
 The operation involves a cut between the ribs on the right side of the chest rather than through breastbone division.
 When performed by experiences teams, patients recover quicker, in days rather than in weeks and the cosmetic benefits are superb.